 Please take a moment to see how you can help all those impacted by Rare Disease on February 28, 2019.

 Sen. Bernie Sanders letter to Catalyst Pharmaceuticals after some patients complained to him about the cost of Firdapse®.

 Catalyst Pharmaceutical’s response.

-Disclaimer: Prior to becoming disabled due to Multiple Autoimmune Syndrome (MAS), I have worked in public health education, pharmaceutical sales & marketing.
-I now consult on a part-time basis for Optio Biopharma Solutions that provides consulting support for pharmaceutical manufacturers.
-This post, like all of my blog posts, is written from my own personal experience as a LEMS patient and is not in any way commissioned or sponsored by any entity.
+Disclaimer: Prior to becoming disabled due to Multiple Autoimmune Syndrome (MAS), This post, like all of my blog posts, is written from my own personal experience as a LEMS patient and is not in any way commissioned or sponsored by any entity.